Jiehua: Tang Dynasty (618–907)

-Five Dynasties (907 - 960)
+Five Dynasties (907–960)

-The disruptions of the fragmented Five Dynasties era constituted a period for the maturation of jiehua.
-Wei Xian and Hu Yi exemplified jiehua painting during this time, such as Wei Xian’s jiehua piece known as “Water Mill” 《闸口盘车图》.
-The range of jiehua also expanded beyond wall paintings and scrolls into new mediums like textiles for daily use.
+The disruptions of the Five Dynasties era constituted another period of change for jiehua.
+Wei Xian's “Water Mill” 《闸口盘车图》 and Hu Yi's works exemplified jiehua painting during this time.
+The range of jiehua expanded beyond wall paintings and scrolls into new mediums like textiles for daily use.
 The Five Dynasties continued the Tang legacy of skilled craftsmen producing jiehua.

-Song Dynasty (960-1279)
+Song Dynasty (960–1279)

 Jiehua painting as a distinct artistic category emerged during the Southern Song period.
-During this period jiehua a painting genre, characterized by its architectural precision and scholarly influence.
-The Southern Song Capital of Lin’an – modern-day Hangzhou – served as the period’s primary art center.
-This centrality can be attributed to the influence of artists from nearby Wuxing and its influence as a capital city, artistic patronage, and a confluence of cultural exchange.
+The Southern Song Capital of Lin’an, modern-day Hangzhou, served as the period’s primary art center.
+This was thanks to the influence of artists from nearby Wuxing, its sway as a capital city, and being confluence of cultural exchange.
 Examples of these works were found in palaces or temples with its subjects ranging from ancient tales to objects from the natural world.

 Court patronage for jiehua peaked in the Northern Song period, exemplified by Along the River During Qingming Festival 《清明上河图》.
 Historian Wen Chien-Cheng suggests that the renaissance of jiehua painting in the Northern Song Dynasty may be attributed to the prominence of landscape paintings and appreciation of realism.
-The surviving jiehua works from the Southern Song period typically portray close-ups of structures which were “often juxtaposed with voids that suggest distance and atmospheric mood," an adoption of Southern literati landscape features.
+The surviving jiehua works from the Southern Song period portray close-ups of structures which were “often juxtaposed with voids that suggest distance and atmospheric mood," an adoption of Southern literati landscape features.

-Yuan Dynasty (1279-1368)
+Yuan Dynasty (1279–1368)

 During the Yuan dynasty, jiehua replaced other names of depictions of architectural subjects and man-made objects, such as the term wumu which describes “wooden constructions” and features subjects of boats and carts.
-At this time jiehua remained popular with court patronage and consumer demand, in spite of lack of interest rom literati circles.
-From the few jiehua artworks dating back to the Yuan dynasty, around 100 paintings survive.
-These paintings showcase the Yuan artists’ attention to detail and new Yuan jiehua traditions, like the baimiao technique.
-Same for line drawing without shading and increasingly popular modular approach or the rearranging of standardized components within a composition.
+At this time jiehua remained popular with court patronage and consumer demand, but not literati circles.
+Around 100 jiehua artworks from the Yuan dynasty survive.
+These paintings showcase the artists’ attention to detail and new jiehua traditions, like the baimiao technique.
+Line drawing without shading and a modular approach for the rearranging of standardized components within a composition also appeared.

-Besides the technical aspects, the Yuan dynasty experienced a shift in the preferential materials used for jiehua painting.
-Favored among literati scholars, silk became a popular medium for painting during the Yuan period, used by around forty-eight percent of paintings in museum collections.
-However, this material change reflects the characteristics of its artwork with paper being able to retain greater ink density and tonality.
+The Yuan dynasty experienced a shift in the preferential materials used for jiehua painting.
+Favored among literati scholars, silk became a popular medium for painting, used by around forty-eight percent of paintings in museum collections.
 As in the Southern Song period, Hangzhou continued to serve as a hotspot for artistic ingenuity of jiehua during the Yuan period.
-In 1284, the Mongols instituted the Maritime Trade Supervisorate, placing Hangzhou as a center for international trade, resulting in the exportation of art markets and jiehua paintings to neighboring countries.
+In 1284, the Mongols instituted the Maritime Trade Supervisorate, placing Hangzhou as a center for international trade, which resulted in the exportation jiehua paintings to neighboring countries.